 To address these requirements, the concept of a headless content management system was developed.
 A headless CMS is defined by the following characteristics:

 - A headless CMS is API-first.
-This means that, unlike legacy content management systems, such as Drupal and Wordpress (where the API can be added via third-party plugins or was added at a much later stage of development), Headless CMS was built from the ground up with the API at their heart.
+This means that, unlike legacy content management systems, such as Drupal and WordPress (where the API can be added via third-party plugins or was added at a much later stage of development), Headless CMS was built from the ground up with the API at their heart.
 This can either be a legacy REST API or a GraphQL API.

-- A headless CMS separates content from presentation layer (front end).
+- A headless CMS separates content from the presentation layer (front end).
 Giving the right tools to the right people is another differentiating factor of a headless CMS, whereby developers match the right presentation of content to the right platform by utilizing the API, while content creators produce and manage content with the tools they’re used to.

 - A headless CMS is natively multi-platform.
 Because a headless CMS provides content via an API and doesn’t dictate how content needs to be presented, such a content management system, by nature, supports all platforms.
-This can range from any platform from smartwatches and smart-fridges, to AR and VR platforms.
+This can range from any platform from smartwatches and smart-fridges to AR and VR platforms.
 In theory, as long as a device can receive content via API, a Headless CMS can deliver content to it.

 - A headless CMS guarantees stability, API performance, and security.
-Though there are self-hosted options of headless CMS, it is preferred to rely on a cloud-based provider’s expertise and full-time dedication to manage the critical aspects of system stability, so that developers can focus on building engaging mobile applications, instead of doing risk-heavy devops and infrastructure work.
+Though there are self-hosted options of headless CMS, it is preferred to rely on a cloud-based provider’s expertise and full-time dedication to manage the critical aspects of system stability, so that developers can focus on building engaging mobile applications, instead of doing risk-heavy DevOps and infrastructure work.